123inkt/symfony-trace-bundle/README.md

 *Based on [chrisguitarguy/RequestIdBundle](https://github.com/chrisguitarguy/RequestIdBundle)*

 This adds request ID's to your Symfony application.
 Why?
 It's a great way to add some additional information to logs and to present to users.
-For example, if an exception is thrown you'll be able to show the user the request ID which they can pass on to you to locate their specific issue.
+The request id will be available in:
+- Monolog log messages
+- Request -> Response
+- Console command
+- Twig as extension

 ## Installation